nori0428/mod_websocket/README.md

 Characteristics
 ------

+1. Supports WebSocket Proxy and WebSocket-TCP Proxy:
+   You can choose either WebSocket Proxy or WebSocket-TCP Proxy to every request URI.

-1. Supported protocols: hybi-00 and RFC-6455.
+2. Supported protocols: hybi-00 and RFC-6455.
-   see [Can I use...](http://caniuse.com/#feat=websockets) for  browser suppot.
+   see [Can I use...](http://caniuse.com/#feat=websockets) for browser support.

-2. Automatic base64 {en, de}code on hybi-00 spec by specifying "bin" type in websocket.conf.
+3. Automatic base64 {en, de}code on hybi-00 spec by specifying "bin" type in websocket.conf.

   (my answer of https://github.com/nori0428/mod_websocket/issues/19)